GRA and GTA Information

 - GTAs must be residents of Manhattan from the first day of class until the end of finals week.

 - GTAs must be enrolled for the semester for which they apply by the last day of class of the proceeding semester.

 - To be considered for a GTA position, students must be enrolled for the semester they are applying for.
-Thus, students must be enrolled by November 1 for spring assignments and May 15 for fall assignments.
-(Note: New graduate student who are not currently attending K-State are exempt from this requirement; however, they should enroll as soon as possible.)
+Thus, students must be enrolled by Nov.
+1 for spring assignments and May 15 for fall assignments.
+(Note: New graduate students who are not currently attending K-State are exempt from this requirement; however, they should enroll as soon as possible.)

-If you have any questions about the process, forms, or your status, please email email@example.com or call 785-532-6350 .
+If you have questions about the process, forms or your status, please email firstname.lastname@example.org or call 785-532-6350.